avcode-exe/Games-of-the-Games/README.md

 * The game has a maze that the player needs to solve.
 * The player can move the character using the WSAD keys.
 * The maze was generated randomly using the Depth-First Search algorithm.

+## Minesweeper

+* The game has a grid of cells that contain mines.
+* The player needs to clear the grid without detonating any mines.
+* The player can flag the cells that contain mines.
+* The player can reveal the cells that do not contain mines.
+* The game has three difficulty levels: Easy, Medium, and Hard.

 # Credit